 Owners & Producers of the U.S. Army All-American Bowl

 All American Games (AAG), a sports management and marketing company, is the owner and producer of the U.S. Army All-American Bowl.
-Based in Wharton, NJ, AAG produces and manages many of the nation’s premiere high school and youth sporting events, including the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University (FBU), Eastbay Youth All-American Bowl, TOP GUN All-Star Camp, and the FBU National Championships, to name a few.
-In 2009, All American Games ventured into sports-television production with a new sports-reality television show called “The Ride.”
-The show was a tremendous success, garnering coverage in almost 80 million homes and generating acclaim from both viewers and the nationwide media.
+Based in Rockaway, NJ, AAG produces and manages many of the nation’s premiere high school and youth sporting events, including the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University (FBU), Eastbay Youth All-American Bowl, TOP GUN All-Star Camp and the FBU National Championships, to name a few.
+In 2009, All American Games ventured into sports-television production with a sports-reality television show called “The Ride.”
+The show was a tremendous success, garnering coverage in almost 80 million homes and generating acclaim from both viewers and media nationwide.

 The Company and its properties have been covered by many media outlets, including The Wall Street Journal, New York Times, FOX News, CNN, Sports Illustrated, Sports Business Journal, MTV and many more.
 In May 2008, The Wall Street Journal featured All American Games in a front-page story that proclaimed: “Rush to the NFL: These guys screen the pros of tomorrow.”

-Alumni of AAG events and properties include NFL stars like 2011 NFL No. 1 Pick and Indianapolis Colt Andrew Luck, 2007 NFL First Round Pick and current Minnesota Viking Adrian Peterson, New York Jets’ quarterback Mark Sanchez, 2010 NFL Defensive Rookie of the Year Ndamukong Suh, 2007 Heisman Trophy winner and New York Jet Tim Tebow and numerous others stars.
-In total, AAG boasts 209 NFL Draftees, 55 First-Rounders and one overall No. 1 pick.
+Alumni of AAG events and its properties include NFL stars 2011 NFL No. 1 Pick and Indianapolis Colt Andrew Luck, 2010 NFL Defensive Rookie of the Year Ndamukong Suh, 2011 NFL First Round Pick and current Arizona Cardinals cornerback Patrick Peterson, 2009 First Round Pick and current Seattle Seahawk Percy Harvin and numerous other stars.
+In total, AAG boasts 238 NFL Draftees, 62 First-Rounders and one overall No. 1 pick.